 Final Reflections on AI and Academic Writing

 AI is not replacing academic thinking.
 It is removing friction from the process.
-Tools like Koke AI demonstrate how intelligent data systems can support writing quality without compromising academic integrity.
+Tools like Koke AI demonstrate how intelligent data systems can support writing quality without compromising academic integrity, and many academic writers also take a step to humanize AI text before submitting, so the final draft reads in their own voice.

 A Harvard citation generator, when designed responsibly, becomes less about automation and more about enabling focus.
 The future of academic writing is not faster writing alone, but clearer thinking supported by smarter tools.